 Who should use the Citi PremierMiles Visa Card?

 If you look at the standard earn rates, we’ll be honest: The Citi PremierMiles Visa Card is not fantastic.
-The overseas earn rates are currently the same as its biggest competitor the UOB PRVI Miles Card ($1 = 2.4 miles), but it loses out for local spend ($1 = 1.2 miles vs UOB’s 1.4 miles).
+The overseas and local earn rates are lose to its biggest competitor the UOB PRVI Miles Card ($1 = 2.4 miles for foreign currency spend, and $1 = 1.4 miles for local spend).

 |Travel aggregator||Bonus miles accrual||Validity|